m1hamedCS/MoCs1/README.md

 - 👋 Hi, I’m @MoCs1
-- 👀 I’m interested in ML & Data Analysis & NLP
+- 👀 I’m interested in linux and security
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on NLP Projects
+- 💞️ I’m looking to collaborate on security projects
-- 📫 How to reach me whatsapp: +201140409792

 <!---
 MoCs1/MoCs1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.